BBaysinger/bb-portfolio/docs/engineering-standards.md

 - Conventional patterns are easier to inspect and reason about; fewer bespoke layers reduce the number of places a bug can hide.
 - Failures tend to be familiar and well-documented, which speeds up diagnosis and recovery (search results and community knowledge match what we do).
 - Onboarding and handoffs go faster because engineers can apply prior experience rather than learning custom abstractions.
-- Platform upgrades and tooling (linters, APM, frameworks) generally “just work” when we stay close to the happy path.
+- Platform upgrades and tooling (linters, APM, frameworks) are more likely to work smoothly when we stay close to the happy path.

 Scope of reuse: